johanberntsson/thewall/README.md

 	export PATH=${PATH}:${CC65_HOME}/bin

 Type make to compile and create the thewall.d64 image.
-If there are no errors make will also start vice with the new d64 image preloaded automatically.
+If there are no errors make will also start vice with the new d64 image preloaded.